EFS-OpenSource/Thetis/README.md

 Thetis is a service to examine safety-relevant aspects of AI algorithms (e.g., machine learning or deep learning models) for uncertainty consistency (calibration), fairness, data quality, and robustness.

+Please visit the [API Documentation Page](https://efs-opensource.github.io/thetis/build/html/index.html) for the complete documentation and detailed backgrounds to the several safety aspects.

 ## Installation